ros-sports/hlvs_player/README.md

 `. install/local_setup.bash`

-Run the node using this command:
+Run the node using one of these commands:

 `ros2 run ros_bridge webots_controller --ros-args -p host:="127.0.0.1" -p port:=10001`
+`ros2 launch ros_bridge ros_bridge.launch`

 (you can replace host and port with your preferred ones)